Eliav2/how-react-hooks-work/How React hooks works.md

 # How React hooks work - in depth

-in simple cases, React Hooks will magically do exactly what you meant for, but in other cases their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.
+In simple cases, React Hooks will magically do exactly what you meant for, but in other cases their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.

 The article's focus is on hooks behavior, and I will assume that you have some experience with React and React hooks.

 ### Definitions

-I strongly recommend reading the definitions section. if you're like me and hates a lot of words, you can start from the example section and then return to the definitions section if something is not clear.
+If you are not a React expert, It is strongly recommend reading the definitions section.
+You can start from the example section and then return to this section later if something is not clear.

 the more important definitions here are: **render**, **update**, **react hook** and **phase**.